 United also requires batteries from collapsible mobility devices be removed, which is very easy to do.
 To remove the electric scooter’s 5-pound battery, just slide the battery holder latch and disconnect the battery cord.
 Carefully slide up the battery pack and remove.

 You can take the battery with you on the plane but request a gate check tag to leave the SmartScoot™ mobility scooter at the end of the jetway.
 It will be waiting for you outside the aircraft doors when you land.

 Delta staff will need to check the rating to approve the battery for travel: “Battery must be able to be visually inspected and disconnected.”
 Not a problem since lithium-ion batteries made after Jan 1, 2009, are required to be marked with a watt-hour rating.

 SmartScoot™ travel scooters have a battery that is also easily removed and airline approved.
 Just slide the battery holder latch and disconnect the battery cord to remove the battery.
 Carefully slide up the battery pack and remove.
-You can take the battery with you on the p ne, but request a gate check tag to leave the SmartScoot™ mobility scooter at the end of the jetway.
+You can take the battery with you on the plane, but request a gate check tag to leave the SmartScoot™ mobility scooter at the end of the jetway.
 It will be waiting for you outside the aircraft doors when you land.

 Delta agents and attendants are also “available to help passengers before boarding, in the air and at the destination airport.”
 To request special assistance, call 404-209-3434.
 Or for help with your mobility device, you can complete Delta’s online handling form.